Part of the Technical Health audit

 Common mistakes when fixing this

 Only linking from new content to old.
 If you write a new blog post and link to three older posts, those older posts still do not link to the new one.
-Go back and add reverse links so the connection works both ways.
+Go back and add reverse links so the tie works both ways.

 How to verify the fix